-The current version of the plan would set the tax credit at $3,600 for each kid under six years old and $3,000 for those aged six to 17.
-There is no information on whether or not that benefit maxes out for large families.
+The tax credit is $3,600 for each kid under six years old and $3,000 for each kid aged six to 17.
+There is no known limit to the number of kids that can benefit from the package.

 How will the money be disbursed?

 Along with the bigger amounts, one of the biggest changes in this new tax credit is how it’s distributed.
 Parents will receive half of what they’re owed after they file their taxes and the other half through periodic payments if they elect to do so through an online IRS portal.